FAQs about the Abbey Museum – among the most affordable attractions near Brisbane and the Sunshine Coast

 The generous donation of your time and skills by volunteering at the Abbey Museum or at any one of the various functions we hold throughout the year is always deeply appreciated.
 Nearly everyone you see and meet here is also volunteering, and some have been here for many years.

-Donations to the Abbey Museum of Art and Archaeology are tax deductible.
-The donations of monies that arrive at the Abbey Museum contribute to the conservation of our artefacts, Australian Curriculum resources, stained glass, and our collections.
-We have a vision for a new building to house and display and your donations are 100% allocated to all those ends.
+Donations to the Abbey Museum of Art and Archaeology over $2.00 are tax deductible.
+The donations contribute to the conservation of our artefacts and stained glass, and the purchase of new additions to our collection.
+We also have a goal to build an art gallery to house and display our collection of Old Masters, Icons and watercolours and your donations are 100% allocated to all these ends.

 How does the Abbey experience compare to other Greater Brisbane Museums?

 The Abbey Museum is among the best things to do with kids in Brisbane’s surrounds and is ideal for day tours from Brisbane for any age group.
 The Abbey Museum is focused on delivering history in a readily understandable and enjoyable context.
 Our displays are created for optimum learning experience (by civilization and date) and our “Living History” kids activities and events make it a truly hands on and exciting experience.
 We have beautiful works of art as well as historical artefacts all set in picturesque countryside, near to the popular tourist attraction of Bribie Island.
 It’s one of the most affordable attractions near Brisbane and offers a unique and memorable educational experience.
 Why wouldn’t you visit the Abbey Museum?